Miꞌkmaq: Background

-After Mi'kmaq chiefs declared a state of emergency in October 2020, the federal government appointed Allister Surette as Federal Special Representative to investigate.
+After Miꞌkmaq chiefs declared a state of emergency in October 2020, the federal government appointed Allister Surette as Federal Special Representative to investigate.

-In the March 2021 report's backgrounder, Surette cited Macdonald-Laurier Institute's Ken Coates who said that Mik'maq communities had benefitted from improvements resulting from the Marshall decision, as the Department of Fisheries and Oceans Canada (DFO) granted access to Mi'kmaq fishers to the "commercial fishery through communal licences operated by the bands".
+In the March 2021 report's backgrounder, Surette cited Macdonald-Laurier Institute's Ken Coates who said that Mik'maq communities had benefitted from improvements resulting from the Marshall decision, as the Department of Fisheries and Oceans Canada (DFO) granted access to Miꞌkmaq fishers to the "commercial fishery through communal licences operated by the bands".
 Macdonald-Laurier Institute's Ken Coates said that the commercial fishing industry had not suffered because of this.
 Others disagreed, saying that Canada had never fully implemented the Marshall decision, and that, over the decades, various levels of government and authorities mishandled and neglected local concerns related to the implementation of the Marshall decision.

 In September 2020, the Sipekne'katik First Nation developed a fishing plan based on their right to fish in pursuit of a moderate livelihood.
 They issued seven lobster licenses to band members; each license has 50 tags, representing a combined total of 350 tags.
 One commercial lobster license represents 350 tags.
-The lobster fishery they initiated was located "outside of the regulated commercial season in Lobster Fishing Area 34 in St. Marys Bay, Nova Scotia—the Kespukwitk (also spelled Gespogoitnag) district of Mi'kma'ki.
+The lobster fishery they initiated was located "outside of the regulated commercial season in Lobster Fishing Area 34 in St. Marys Bay, Nova Scotia—the Kespukwitk (also spelled Gespogoitnag) district of Miꞌkmaꞌki.

 The inshore fishery is the last small-scale fishery in Nova Scotia.
 St. Marys Bay is part of Lobster Fishing Area (LFA) 34, making it the "largest lobster fishing area in Canada with more than 900 licensed commercial fishermen harvesting from the southern tip of Nova Scotia up to Digby in the Bay of Fundy."
 It is also "one of the most lucrative fishing areas in Canada".
 DFO reported that as of December 2019, there were 979 commercial lobster licenses in LFA 34.

-The Sipekne'katik fishing plan "became a flash point" resulting in violent highly-charged conflict pitting non-Mi'kmaq lobster fishers in the adjacent coastal communities and Mi'kmaq fishers those carrying out the moderate livelihood fishery.
+The Sipekne'katik fishing plan "became a flash point" resulting in violent highly-charged conflict pitting non-Miꞌkmaq lobster fishers in the adjacent coastal communities and Miꞌkmaq fishers those carrying out the moderate livelihood fishery.